 This page came about through a question.
 You might have already read my detailed guide to the best gym flooring.
-The question was whether interlocking foam gym floor mats would also be good for a children’s play room.
+The question was whether interlocking foam gym floor mats would also be good flooring for children’s play rooms.

 The answer – as always – is ‘it depends’.

 It depends on the age of your kids, the area to cover and the likelihood of spills.
 It also depends on whether a plain grey or black floor covering (with padding) would work for you – or whether you prefer something brighter or even themed.